 The primary source is water from the East Branch of the Upper Ammonoosuc River that has been flocculated, clarified, filtered, treated, and disinfected by chlorination.
-The ph is raised with Sodium bicarbonate and sodium hydroxide as corrosion inhibitor to minimize lead and copper from the tap water.
-The systems demand average daily flow is 0.810 million gallons per day.
-There is an alternate groundwater source; the Brown Farm Well, a 1 million gallon per day source that can supplement the water needed for the City residents, on an as needed basis.
+The pH is raised with Sodium bicarbonate and sodium hydroxide as corrosion inhibitor to minimize lead and copper from the tap water.
+The systems demand average daily flow is 0.99 million gallons per day.
+There is an alternate groundwater source; the Brown Farm Well that was refurbished in 2013, a 1.44 million gallon per day source that can supplement the water needed for the City residents, on an as needed basis.